ShamariFeaster/structureJS/README.md

   structureJs_base : 'scripts/structureJs/',
   module_base : 'scripts/structureJs/Modules/',
   global_base : 'scripts/structureJs/lib/',
+  directory_aliases : {driver : 'drivers/'},
   commons : ['Util'],
   globals : ['nastyGloablPollution']
 };
 ```
 `structureJs_base` - (required) Path to where structureJS lives.

-`module_base` - (required) Path to where you put your modules.
+`module_base` - (required) Defualt path to all files your app uses.

-`global_base` - (required) Path to where you put your scripts that should be available globally.
+`global_base` - (required) Path to the files you declare in the `globals` config array.

-`commons` - (optional) Names of files that house modules.
+`commons` - (optional) Names of files your app uses.
 These modules are available to all the other modules of you app.
 Basically declare your utility scripts here. **Can be an empty array.**

 `globals` - (optional) File names of scripts your app will use globally.
 WARNING: These files will pollute the global namespace.
 In some cases you may be OK with that so I put the option in here to support that. **Can be an empty array.**

+`directory_aliases` - (optional) Path to other files in your app.
+See instructions below

+#### Directory Aliasing ####

+By default structureJS give you two places to put your app's files, `module_base` and `global_base`.
+You may want to use file from other locations.
+For example, you may have your driver scripts containing the application logic.
+These aren't modules so you probably wouldn't want to dump them into the default `Modules/` folder.
+Say you want to put them in a folder one level above your HTML page in a folder called `drivers/`.

+Add the following to the config object:
+`...
+ directory_aliases : {driver : '../drivers/'},
+ ...
+ `

+Now when you declare the file in your manifest you could put `driver` in front of the filename instead of `../drivers/` like so:

+`structureJS.module('driver/MyDriver');`

+Now you can change the location of your drivers once in the config object and all your imports will still work.
+Or you can use the aliases to add semantic meaning to the import of files liek we did by using the word 'driver' before our module.

+Another great use of aliasing is it allows you to keep your module collection outside of any one project but make use of them from any project.

+For example, you could keep your module collection somewhere on your server and alias your module import directory to access them.

+`...
+ directory_aliases : {mod-lib : '../../module_repo/'},
+ ...

 **NOTE:** All paths are relative to the location of HTML file the structureJS script tag.